Army Veteran with 50% Hearing Loss Feels Audio Like Never Before with 5.1 System

 Why is having a high-performance subwoofer like the SB-1000 important?

-After using the SB-1000 for a couple of weeks, I was truly amazed at the level of output a very, very conservatively 300-watt, 12-inch sealed subwoofer put out.
+After using the SB-1000 for a couple of weeks, I was truly amazed at the level of output a very, very conservatively amplifier, 12-inch sealed subwoofer put out.
 It went pretty low during actions scenes and never once did I hear it bottom out or distort.
 I have it set up in a game room and it totally energizes the space and has upgraded the sound in such a major way.

 How has the Prime Satellite 5.1 home theater system impacted your audio experience?